vacu9708/Study-records/Database/Normalization/readme.md

 ## 1st normal form
 - An attribute can only have one value
-- It has the problem that there might be duplicate primary keys
+- There might be duplicate primary keys

 |*ID*|name|hobby|highschool|school_size|*college*|accepted|
 |---|---|---|---|---|---|---|